World Congress of Families

 The World Congress of Families (WCF) is an international conference that promotes Christian right values internationally.
 The WCF is the main event of the International Organization for the Family and focuses on issues like opposition to divorce, birth control, same-sex marriage, pornography, and abortion, while supporting a society built on "the voluntary union of a man and a woman in a lifelong covenant of marriage".
 WCF comprises organizations in several countries, and most of its member partners are strongly active campaigners against abortion rights and same-sex marriage.
 WCF was formed in 1997 and is active worldwide, regularly organizing conventions.
 Its opposition to gay marriage and abortion has attracted criticism.

-In 2014, following its involvement with the 2013 Russian LGBT propaganda law, the Southern Poverty Law Center added WCF to the list of organizations it considers as anti-LGBT groups.
+In 2014, following its involvement with the 2013 Russian anti-LGBTQ law, the Southern Poverty Law Center added WCF to the list of organizations it considers as anti-LGBT groups.
 WCF has also been influential in Africa.
 A 2015 report by Human Rights Campaign pointed to WCF's influence on anti-LGBT laws in Nigeria and Uganda, while the director of the NGO Rightify Ghana noted in 2021 that, after the WCF conference in Ghana's capital city of Accra in late 2019, "there was a rush to push legislation" against LGBT in Ghana.
 The organization has received funding from sanctioned Russian oligarchs.